LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/SQL.md

 each table consists of 0 or records/rows.

 ## Terminology of a Relational Database
-- relation: a table in a database
+- Relation: a table in a database
-- tuple: a row within the table
+- Tuple: a row within the table
-- attribute: column of a table
+- Attribute: column of a table
-- null: Value does not exist or is unknown
+- Null: Value does not exist or is unknown
 - Primary Key : key in a relation that is unique.
 - Foreign Key: a dependency that exists in another relation, that is also a primary key in another table/relation